nik-ez/snowiq-docs/soc-phase-management.md

 ## Commit Routes

 During phase activation process, Supervisors are able to make a decision which routes they would like to commit for work (such routes become committed).
-Once the phase is active, supervisors/inspectors are able to commit more routes for work or choose to commit all non-committed routes within the phase for work as event progresses.
+Once the phase is active, supervisors/inspectors are able to commit more routes for work or choose to commit all non-committed routes within the phase for work as an event progresses.

 ![Commit Routes](/images/soc/soc-event-management/commit-routes.png){: .width-xl}{: data-lightbox="8"}